 This fix is specific to the affected browsers, Google Chrome, Internet Explorer (9 - 11, not Edge), and Opera.

 Go to the View menu in Opera and choose "Show Developer menu".
 You should now see "Developer" in the same menu as File, Edit, View, etc. Click the Developer menu and choose "Developer Tools".
-You can now follow the same instructions as for Chrome.
-Start with the second image.
+You can now follow the same screen shots below in "Chrome and Opera Instuctive Screenshots" starting with the second image.

 In Internet Explorer 9 - 11